cvlab-kaist/CAT-Seg/INSTALL.md

 ## Installation

 ### Requirements
-- Linux or macOS with Python ≥ 3.6
+- Linux or macOS with Python ≥ 3.8
-- PyTorch ≥ 1.7 and [torchvision](https://github.com/pytorch/vision/) that matches the PyTorch installation.
+- PyTorch ≥ 1.13 is recommended and [torchvision](https://github.com/pytorch/vision/) that matches the PyTorch installation.
   Install them together at [pytorch.org](https://pytorch.org) to make sure of this.
 Note, please check PyTorch version matches that is required by Detectron2.
 - Detectron2: follow [Detectron2 installation instructions](https://detectron2.readthedocs.io/tutorials/install.html).